 Our audit procedures included, but not limited to, testing the effectiveness of internal control on inventories established by management; evaluating the appropriateness of management's accounting policies regarding slow-moving and obsolete inventory, including sample testing the accuracy of inventory aging interval and reviewing the consumption of raw material and sales of finished goods; and evaluating the reasonableness of the policy of slow-moving inventories and the circumstances in which loss of slow-moving inventories should be individually booked.

 We also assessed the adequacy of disclosures of inventories.
-Please refer to Notes V and VI.6 to the Company's parent company only financial statements.
+Please refer to Notes V and VI (6) to the Group's consolidated financial statements.